 Shell has chartered rotary-wing and fixed-wing aircraft for the support of the Chukchi Sea exploration drilling program.
-Rotary-wing aerial support assets include Sikorsky S-92 (or similar) helicopters and an Agusta Westland AW139 helicopter (or similar) for multi-purpose duties that may include personnel transport, freight transport, and search and rescue.
+Rotary-wing aerial support assets include multiple Sikorsky S-92 (or similar) helicopters for multi-purpose duties that may include personnel transport, freight transport, and search and rescue.
 Fixed-wing aerial support assets include a Lockheed C-130A Hercules (or similar) for personnel and/or freight transport.
 Refer to Table G-2 (page G-6) for further information on aircraft staging locations.